crowdagger/crowbook/guide/templates.md

 Crowbook also has some inline templates, that are set in the book configuration file:

+* `tex.template.add`, `html.css.add` and `epub.css.add` allow to
+  specify some LaTeX or CSS code directly in the book configuration file.
+This code will be added respectively to `tex.template`, `html.css` or `epub.css` template.
+For CSS template, this code is inserted at the end of the template (allowing to redefine rules that are set by the template); for the LaTeX template, the code is inserted at the end of the preambule, just before the `\begin{document}` tag.
 * `rendering.inline_toc.name` sets the name of the inline table of content, if it is displayed.
 By default, is is set to `{{{loc_toc}}}`, that is, a localised version of "Table of Contents".
 * `rendering.chapter_template` sets the naming scheme for chapters.